barstown/ansible-collection-server_baseline/CONTRIBUTING.md

 ### Don't reinvent the wheel

-This hardening project doesn't intend to reinvent the configuration stack for services.
-Aim to use official configuration projects first and provide hardening as a layer on top.
-The goal is remove the need for a user to configure all aspects of services and maintain security configuration.
-This way, the user can still configure a service using the interface provided by the official project.
+This project doesn't intend to reinvent the configuration stack for services.
+Aim to use official configuration projects first and provide extra functionality on top.

-- For Chef refer to the official [opscode community cookbooks](http://community.opscode.com/cookbooks).
-- For Puppet head to the [Puppet Forge](https://forge.puppetlabs.com/) and take a node of the Puppet supported modules.
 - For Ansible check the [Ansible Module Index](http://docs.ansible.com/list_of_all_modules.html)

-These projects are generally hosted on GitHub as well.

-In some cases, we in fact create the full rollout stack, but this is generally the exception ([os-hardening](https://github.com/TelekomLabs/chef-os-hardening), [nginx-hardening](https://github.com/TelekomLabs/chef-nginx-hardening)).

 ### Be explicit